AGCO's annual harvests may be smaller than those of major rivals

 In 2015 AGCO opened its Future Farm and Learning Center near Lusaka, Zambia, as part of its mission on the African Continent to provide agricultural solutions for African farmers.

-In 2014 DuPont Agriculture and AGCO Corporation teamed up to bring wireless data transfer technology solutions to farmers in leading agricultural markets, including the US, Canada, Brazil, and in Europe.
+and AGCO Corporation teamed up to bring wireless data transfer technology solutions to farmers in leading agricultural markets, including the US, Canada, Brazil, and in Europe.

 That year AGCO and Appareo Systems teamed up in a joint venture.
 Building on the existing IAS (Intelligent Agricultural Solutions) business structure, the JV will focus on the need for more advanced electronic technology centered around data collection, wireless communication, advanced sensors, and intelligent machine control.